rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 Bitcoin, unlike gold, silver or real-estate, is pure monetary premium.

-Fiat money also has a pure monetary premium, except its supply is theoretically infinite, and through the
+Fiat money is also a pure monetary premium, except its supply is theoretically infinite, and through the
  Cantillon effect
- has obscured if not broken price signals in every market.
+ Fiat has obscured if not broken price signals in every market.
 Bitcoin *--if it is true--* will send a clear price signal, allowing markets to function properly,